ustaxcourt/ef-cms/temp_delete_me.md

   - This is not a problem when the user requests a new ID token because the old one has expired after an hour.
   - Implementing a system around this is possible, it would require more refactoring to NOT break multi-tab workflows on DAWSON.
 - DOD:  Refactor cognito so every account has and can be looked up by custom:userId.
 Extract application.getCognito() into application.getUserGateway();
+  - Chris is OK with this, wants us to chat with Mike first.
 ::: WIP :::
 - Create helper function to get userId from Cognito response